Simple ways to get a sound night’s sleep

 Set aside some relaxation time before you hit the hay

 If possible, you should set aside a little time to relax before you try to fall asleep.
 Having a warm bubble bath, reading a book, listening to the radio or even going through a gentle yoga routine could help you to wind down.
 If you really don’t have time to do any of this, try investing in a good pair of women’s silk pyjamas, or pyjamas femme en soie as they say in France.
 Just the routine of putting on your pyjamas can help your brain to recognise that it’s time for sleep, and having a good pair of silk pyjamas can help to regulate your body temperature, keeping you safely in the land of nod once you drop off.
+Another thing you can try is CBG (cannabigerol) products that are popular in reducing stress and anxiety.
+You can buy CBG isolate online and experience the benefits yourself.

 Watch what you eat and drink